Grožnjan: Demographics

+Language

+Italian is co-official with Croatian on the municipal level in Grožnjan.
+As of 2023, most of the legal requirements for the fulfillment of bilingual standards have been carried out.
+Official buildings have Italian signage, as do street signs, traffic signs and seals.
+Italian is used on most but not all official documents.
+There public legal and administrative employees proficient in the language.
+Preserving traditional Italian place names and assigning street names to Italian historical figures is legally mandated and carried out.

 Culture

 Grožnjan is today known as "Town of artists".
 It has about 20 art galleries, it hosts summer film school, and it has become an international center of Croatian music youth.
 Grožnjan has an annual jazz festival "Jazz is Back-BP", that was started by Boško Petrović, attracting international musicians, such as Georgie Fame in 2007, Mike Sponza.
 In 2008 it won the European award for best small jazz festival.
 It is held for two or three weeks, in the second half of July.
 Grožnjan also has an annual painting festival, the Ex Tempore, hosting more than 300 artists from the whole Europe.